 The result, as the English-language Wikipedia entry for Ebro Trucks describes it without irony, was “a real frenzy of badge engineering.”
 You could buy a Jeep wearing an Avia badge.
 You could buy an Alfa Romeo van wearing the Ebro shield.
 You could buy a SEAT-platform minivan wearing whichever brand was on the dealership wall that month.
 The same chassis, in some cases, passed through three different brand names within five years on the production lines.

-1979-87: the Japanese arrive, Ebro disappears into Nissan
+1979-86: the Japanese arrive, Ebro disappears into Nissan

-In 1979, Massey Ferguson — by then holding 36% of Motor Ibérica’s shares — sold its stake.
+In 1979-1980, Massey Ferguson — by then holding 36% of Motor Ibérica’s shares (some sources refine this to 38.85%) — sold its stake.
+Massey Ferguson was facing its own global financial problems, and the timing aligned with Spain’s clear path towards European Economic Community membership (which would happen in 1986).
 The buyer was Nissan Motor Company.

 28 May 2020: Nissan announces the closure